chaotic-society/theoretica/txt/ROADMAP.md

    - Create new `io` module with functions for reading and writing data structures to and from file

 **Key Milestones:**
-- [ ] Write missing test units for untested modules (Target: February 2026)
+- [ ] Write missing test units for untested modules (Target: March 2026)
 - [x] Implement CSV IO functionality in new `io` module (Target: February 2026)
 - [ ] Implement HDF5 IO support (with optional build flag) (Target: March 2026)
 - [ ] Document IO module with examples (Target: March 2026)